ethanyanjiali/deep-vision/imagenet-2012/pytorch/README.md

 - There're multiple options defined in `train.py`.
 For example, model to train `-m`, and checkpoint file to use `-c`.
 - There're also some examples for how to resume previous paused training in the Makefile.
 - To run the notebook, please download the pretrained model to `saved_model` directory first.
+- `data_load.py` implements some common data preprocessing and augmentation by using numpy.
+I could have use PyTorch built-in utils but this makes the process more clear

 ## AlexNet
 Training Command for V1 and V2: